<img src="https://secure.tool3sign.com/182543.png" style="display:none;">

 From Firefighting to Foresight: AI as a Colleague in Operations

-Every operations director or COO knows the drill: your day starts with a tight schedule, but within an hour you're putting out fires.
-A delayed delivery, an angry customer, or an unexpected process error—firefighting is often the norm.
-But what if things could be different?
-What if, instead of constantly reacting, you had a colleague who said, “Heads up—this issue is coming.
-Here are three options.”
+Every operations director or COO knows the drill: your day starts with a plan, but within an hour, you're putting out fires.
+A delayed delivery, an angry customer, or an unexpected process error—firefighting has become the norm.

 Firefighting: Today's Reality